peteole/notifier-sdk-go/docs/AddTelegramChannelBody.md

 NewAddTelegramChannelBodyWithDefaults instantiates a new AddTelegramChannelBody object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetTelegramUsername

-`func (o *AddTelegramChannelBody) GetTelegramUsername() string`

-GetTelegramUsername returns the TelegramUsername field if non-nil, zero value otherwise.

-### GetTelegramUsernameOk

-`func (o *AddTelegramChannelBody) GetTelegramUsernameOk() (*string, bool)`

-GetTelegramUsernameOk returns a tuple with the TelegramUsername field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTelegramUsername

-`func (o *AddTelegramChannelBody) SetTelegramUsername(v string)`

-SetTelegramUsername sets TelegramUsername field to given value.

 ### GetUserId